-11. If the person who first becomes aware of the concern feels it inappropriate to involve a CPO, SCPO, DSL or disagrees

-Policy/standard with the CPO, SCPO's or DSL's view that the matter need not be reported, they should notify the police or the local authority themselves.
-The Safeguarding team can refer to the Threshold for Access to Safeguarding services (Threshold of Needs) Matrix here.

-- 12. The person reporting a concern should make a full note of the facts that gave rise to their concern as soon as is practicable, by completing by completing the Safeguarding Report via the portal. - 13.
-Concerns must be reported as soon as possible and where a child or adult at risk may be at immediate risk of harm or abuse, a CPO or SO must be notified verbally straight away in order to notify the emergency services or security as applicable, and a Report submitted as soon as reasonably practicable thereafter. - 14. (a) It is the responsibility of the CPO or SO notified of a concern to consider the seriousness of the risk or concern and if they deem it appropriate to contact the local authority, police or other appropriate statutory or voluntary agencies in accordance with the specific guidance and training they have received.
+- 10. If the person who first becomes aware of the concern feels it inappropriate to involve a CPO or SCPO or disagrees with the CPO or SCPO's view that the matter need not be reported, they should notify the police or the local authority themselves. - 11.
+The person reporting a concern should make a full note of the facts that gave rise to their concern as soon as is practicable, by completing by completing the Safeguarding Report via the portal. - 12.
+Concerns must be reported as soon as possible and where a child may be at immediate risk of harm or abuse, a CPO must be notified verbally straight away in order to notify the emergency services or security as applicable, and a Report submitted as soon as reasonably practicable thereafter. - (a) It is the responsibility of the CPO notified of a concern to consider the seriousness of the risk or concern and if they deem it appropriate to contact the local authority, police or other appropriate statutory or voluntary agencies in accordance with the specific guidance and training they have received.

-(a) Whether or not notification to the local authority's Children's Services or Adult services is deemed necessary, the CPO or SO shall in any event also notify the SCPO / DSL of any other action taken or proposed to be taken arising out of the incident (for example the provision of specific training).
+(a) Whether or not notification to the local authority's Children's Services is deemed necessary, the CPO shall in any event also notify the SCPO of any other action taken or proposed to be taken arising out of the incident (for example the provision of specific training).

-- 15. The CPO or SO will be responsible for ensuring the child or adult at risk is in a safe environment until the appropriate local agencies have become involved.
-Where appropriate the CPO or SO will reassure the child or adult at risk concerned of the process underway, and if appropriate to ascertain any relevant facts.
-However, the CPO or SO should only ask clarification questions and not investigatory questions. - 16.
-If the incident or information involves an allegation from a child against a member of staff, the CPO will notify the Director and Human Resources and notify the Wiltshire LADO. - i.
-If the incident or information involves an allegation against a student, the CPO or SO will notify the Director - ii.
+- 14. The CPO will be responsible for ensuring the child is in a safe environment until the appropriate local agencies have become involved.
+Where appropriate the CPO will reassure the child concerned of the process underway, and if appropriate to ascertain any relevant facts However, the CPO should only ask clarification questions and not investigatory questions. - 15.
+If the incident or information involves an allegation against a member of staff, the CPO will notify the Director and Human Resources and notify the LADO. - i.
+If the incident or information involves an allegation against a student, the CPO will notify the Director and HR. - ii.
 In either case, the student or member of staff concerned will be offered the opportunity to receive appropriate advice or support. - iii.
-In either case it may be appropriate to suspend the staff member or student from activities that include contact with children until enquiries are complete.
-(See Student disciplinary policy and Dyson Disciplinary Policy for Staff) - iv.
-Where the incident or information reported involves a safeguarding concern and the subject of concern is a student, (including Physics Summer School learner) who is over 18 and not an Adult at Risk, the Secretary and Registrar, supported by the DSL as appropriate, will oversee support for that individual through support provided by Student Support.
+In either case it may be appropriate to suspend the staff member or student from activities that include contact with children until enquiries are complete. - iv.
+Where the incident or information reported involves a safeguarding concern and the subject of concern is a student, (including Physics Summer School learner) who is over 18 and not an Adult at Risk, the Secretary and Registrar, supported by the DSL as appropriate, will oversee support for that individual through support provided by Student Support. - v.
+For the flowchart see appendix c.

 Advice on reacting to suspicions or disclosures.

 What to do:

-- Stay calm this is important for both of you in the conversation - Listen actively hear and believe them, take seriously what they are saying - Use silence, it allows them to think - Reassure it's important that they know they have done the right thing - Use their words don't use other labels to describe what they are telling you - Act immediately in line with our policy and protocols

-- Record what was said as soon as possible using as much 'verbatim' as possible and add to the Dyson Technology Limited - Choose an item.

-Policy/standard Safequarding portal or email to DIETsafequarding@dyson.com

-Notify a member of the safeguarding or child protection team
+- Stay calm this is important for both of you in the conversation - Listen actively hear and believe them, take seriously what they are saying - Use silence, it allows them to think - Reassure it's important that they know they have done the right thing - Use their words don't use other labels to describe what they are telling you - Act immediately in line with our policy and protocols - Record what was said as soon as possible using as much 'verbatim' as possible and add to the Safeguarding portal or email to DIETsafeguarding@dyson.com - Notify a member of the safeguarding or child protection team